-(Tips A Note on Abbreviations
+Tips A Note on Abbreviations

-In the listings below, NSW stands for New South Wales, QLD for Queensland, NT for the Northern Territory, WA for Western Australia, SA for South Australia, VIC for Victoria, TAS for Tasmania, and ACT for the Australian Capital Territory.
+In the listings below and throughout the book, NSW stands for New South Wales, QLD for Queensland, NT for the Northern Territory, WA for Western Australia, SA for South Australia, VIC for Victoria, TAS for Tasmania, and ACT for the Australian Capital Territory.

-- Seeing the Great Barrier Reef (QLD): It's a glorious 2,000km-long (1,240-mile) underwater coral fairyland with electric colors and bizarre fish life-and it comes complete with warm water and year-round sunshine.
-This is what you came to Australia to see.
+- Seeing the Great Barrier Reef (QLD): It's a glorious 2,000km-long (1,240-mile) underwater coral fairy-land with electric colors and bizarre fish life-and it comes complete with warm water and year-round sunshine.
 When you're not snorkeling over coral and giant clams almost as big as you, scuba diving, calling at tropical towns, or lying on deserted island beaches, you'll be trying out the sun lounges or enjoying the first-rate food.
-See chapter 7, "Oueensland & the Great Barrier Reef." - Exploring the Wet Tropics Rainforest (QLD): Folks who come from skyscraper cities like Manhattan and Los Angeles can't get over the moisture-dripping ferns, the neon-blue butterflies, and the primeval peace of this World Heritage rainforest stretching north, south, and west from Cairns.
+See chapter 8, "Queensland & the Great Barrier Reef." - Exploring the Wet Tropics Rainforest (QLD): Folks who come from such skyscraper cities as New York and Los Angeles can't get over the moisture-dripping ferns, the neonblue butterflies, and the primeval peace of this World Heritage rainforest stretching north, south, and west from Cairns.
 Hike it, four-wheeldrive it, or glide over the treetops in the Skyrail gondola.
-See "Cairns" in chapter 7. - Bareboat Sailing in the Whitsundays (QLD): Bareboat means unskippered-that's right, even if you think port is an after-dinner drink, you can charter a yacht, pay for a day's instruction from a skipper, and then take over the helm yourself and explore these 74 island gems.
+See "Cairns," in chapter 8. - Bareboat Sailing (QLD): "Bareboat" means unskippered-that's right, even if you think port is an after-dinner drink, you can charter a yacht, pay for a day's instruction from a skipper, and then take over the helm yourself and explore the 74 island gems of the Whitsundays.
 It's easy.
 Anchor in deserted bays, snorkel over dazzling reefs, fish for coral trout, and feel the wind in your sails.
-See "The Whitsunday Coast & Islands" in chapter 7.
+See "The Whitsunday Coast & Islands" and "The North Coast: Mission Beach, Townsville & the Islands," in chapter 8.

-- Exploring Kata Tjuta (the Olgas) & Uluru (Ayers Rock) (NT): Just why everyone comes thousands of miles to see the big red stone of Ayers Rock is a mystery, and that's probably why they come-because the Rock is a mystery.
-Just 50km (31 miles) from Ayers Rock are the round red heads of the Olgas, a second rock formation more significant to Aborigines and more intriguing to many visitors.
-See "Uluru-Kata Tjuta National Park (Ayers Rock/The Olgas)" in chapter 8. - Taking an Aboriginal Culture Tour (Alice Springs, NT): Eating female wasps, contemplating a hill as a giant resting caterpillar, and imagining that the stars are your grandmother smiling down at you will give you a new perspective on Aboriginal culture.
+- Exploring Kata Tjuta (the Olgas) & Uluru (Ayers Rock) (NT): This sacred, mysterious, and utterly unforgettable landscape may well be the highlight of your time in Australia.
+Uluru and Kata Tjuta demand at least 3 days to see everything there is to offer.
+See "Uluru-Kata Tjuta National Park (Ayers Rock/The Olgas)," in chapter 9. - Taking an Aboriginal Culture Tour in Alice Springs (NT): Eating female wasps, contemplating a hill as a giant resting caterpillar, and imagining that the stars are your grandmother smiling down at you will give you a new perspective on Aboriginal culture.
 See what we mean on a half-day tour from the Aboriginal Art & Culture Centre.
 See p.
-385. - Discovering the Kimberley (WA): Australia's last frontier, the Kimberley is a romantic cocktail of South Sea pearls, red mountain ranges, aqua seas, deadly crocodiles, Aboriginal rock art, and million-acre farms in a never-ending wilderness.
+393. - Discovering the Kimberley (WA): Australia's last frontier, the Kimberley is a romantic cocktail of South Sea pearls, red mountain ranges, aqua seas, deadly crocodiles, Aboriginal rock art, and million-acre farms in a never-ending wilderness.
 Cross it by four-wheel-drive, stay in safari tents on a cattle ranch, swim under waterfalls, ride a camel along the beach in Broome, and more.
-See chapter 9, "The Top End." - Rolling in Wildflowers (WA): Imagine Texas three times over and covered in wildflowers.
+See chapter 11, "Perth & Western Australia." - Rolling in Wildflowers (WA): Imagine Texas three times over and covered in wildflowers.
 That's what much of Western Australia looks like every spring, from around August through October, when pink, mauve, red, white, yellow, and blue wildflowers bloom.
-Aussies flock here for this spectacle, so book ahead.
-See the box "Tiptoeing through the Wildflowers" in chapter 10.
+Aussies flock here for this